opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Changing the Type of Style
 ''''''''''''''''''''''''''
-When you select color, texture, generated, trail or vector brush in the style editor, you automatically assign it to the current style, thus changing the type of style.
+When you select a Color, Texture, Generated, Trail, Vector Brush or Raster brush style in the Style Editor, you automatically assign it to the current style, thus changing its style type.

-The only exception is when you want to change from a generated or a vector brush style to a color one, because when the current style is a generated or a vector brush one, the Color tab is used for setting its colors.
-In this case you have first to remove the generated or vector brush style by using the first swatch available in the swatch list, and then move to the Color tab.
+A different case is when you want to *change back* from a **Generated**, **Vector Brush** or **Raster** brush style to a **Color** one, because when the current style is one of those types, the Color tab is used for setting their colors.
+So, in this case you first have to remove the Generated, Vector Brush or Raster brush styles by using the first swatch available in the swatch list, and then move to the **Color** tab.

-Note that when you change from a style suitable for both lines and areas to a style suitable only for lines, areas painted with that style will become invisible, and vice versa.
-For example if you change a style from color to trail, all areas painted with that color will become invisible.
-If you modify the style so that it is suitable again for lines and areas, the invisible parts will become visible again.
+Also note that when you change from a style suitable for both *lines* and *areas* to a style suitable only for *lines*, the *areas* painted with that style will become invisible, and vice versa.
+For example if you change a style from Color to Trail, all areas painted with that style will become invisible.
+If you modify the style so that it's suitable again for *lines* and *areas*, the invisible parts will become visible again.

-.. tip:: **To change the type of style from color to any other:**
+.. tip:: **To change the type of style from Color to any other:**

-    Choose an item in the texture or vector tabs.
+    Choose an item in the **Texture**, **Vector** or **Raster** tabs.

-.. tip:: **To change the type of style back to color:**
+.. tip:: **To change the type of style back to Color:**

-    Choose the Color tab and start moving a slider or the selector in the color wheel.
+    Choose the *Color* tab and start moving a slider or the selector in the color wheel.

-.. tip:: **To change the type of style from generated or vector brush back to color:**
+.. tip:: **To change the type of style from Generated, Vector Brush or Raster brush back to color:**

-    1. In the Generated or Vector Brush sections of the Vector tab select the first style in the list (the top-left most style) to assign no special style to the current color.
+    1. In the **Generated**, **Vector Brush** or **Raster** brush sections of the Style Editor select the first style in the list (the top-left most one) to remove any special type from the current style.

-    2. Choose the Color tab and start moving a slider or the selector in the color wheel.
+    2. Choose the **Color** tab and start moving a slider or the selector in the color wheel.

 .. _editing_several_styles_at_the_same_time: